Bad Asses: Plot

 After the events of the previous film, Vietnam War veteran and Los Angeles resident Frank Vega has opened a community boxing center and coaches young boxers.
-He shares his building with liquor store owner Bernie Pope, a grumpy old man who suffers from agoraphobia.
+He shares his building with liquor store owner Bernie Pope, a grumpy old man who has agoraphobia.

 Frank mentors Manny Parks, his star pupil who is preparing for his professional boxing debut.
 Frank and Manny start watching a video of his upcoming opponent, but Manny leaves early after receiving a text message.
 Before leaving, he gifts Frank a cellphone with a video recording.
 The video contains a message from Manny thanking Frank for everything he has done for him and how Frank has become a second father for him after his father died.

 Manny meets with local drug cartel boss Adolfo Herrera, who confronts Manny for skimming his drug dealing profits.
 Adolfo's men attack Manny, but he successfully defends himself with his boxing moves.
 After turning his back to the gunmen to stare down Adolfo, Manny is stabbed from behind and killed.

 Frank is notified of Manny’s death and is heartbroken.
 He later attends Manny's memorial at his home and comforts his mother Rosaria and little sister Julia.
 Rosaria asks Frank for help in finding Manny's killers, but Frank only gives her a vague reply.
 Back at his building, he and Bernie argue, but are then ambushed by armed robbers sent by Adolfo.
 Frank fends them off and saves Bernie.
 He later learns from a friend, LAPD Officer Malark, that Manny had narcotics on him, indicating he died from being involved in the illegal drug trade.
 The next morning, an enraged Frank tells his students that he will not tolerate drug dealing in his gym.
 He then talks to his student Tucson, Manny's friend, but Tucson denies knowing about Manny’s dealing.
 Suspicious, Frank follows Tucson to an apartment complex where he discreetly witnesses Tucson receive pills for distribution.
 Frank interrogates Tucson, who reveals Manny sold pills for a few months to support his family but was going to quit after his pro debut match.